zaschiff/GolangTheCompleteBootcamp/README.md

 ##### Exercise4Section3

 Code pertaining to the fourth exercise of section 3.
 Shows the use of variable assignment and variable swapping.

+##### Exercise5Section3

+Code pertaining to the fifth exercise of section 3.
+Shows the use of type conversion and correction.